peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

-True if this context's Precision property is in bits, rather than digits; otherwise, false.
+ `true`  if this context's Precision property is in bits, rather than digits, otherwise,  `false` .
 The default is false.

 ### IsSimplified

     public bool IsSimplified { get; }

 Gets a value indicating whether to use a "simplified" arithmetic.
 In the simplified arithmetic, infinity, not-a-number, and subnormal numbers are not allowed, and negative zero is treated the same as positive zero.
-For further details, see `http://speleotrove.com/decimal/dax3274.html`
+For further details, seehttp://speleotrove.com/decimal/dax3274.html

 <b>Returns:</b>

-True if a "simplified" arithmetic will be used; otherwise, false.
+ `true`  if a "simplified" arithmetic will be used, otherwise,  `false` .

 ### Precision